howerj/cdb/readme.md

   and more.
 * [ ] Generate ctags and hide in '.git' folder.
 Include makefile itself in list of dependencies.
+* [ ] Make a script for benchmarking this implementation against others, if possible including memory usage, program size, and of course speed.
+* [ ] An option for dumping out keys and their hashes could be made, using Unix utilities it would then be possible to construct the database in hash value order.
+* [ ] If using CDB purely to test membership of a set then this DB places a 4 byte overhead per key which is unneeded.
+This could be made into an option.
+* [x] Allow custom compare and hash functions in the database, such as SOUNDEX, so similar keys *collide* for a fuzzy search (a second index could be used with the original hash algorithm so we can perform an exact lookup as well).
+Different indices could be used by specifying a different offset for the initial hash table.

 # BUGS